Social Media Marketing Trends

 Social Media Marketing can be tricky for business owners, especially if they’re not aware of all the benefits and pitfalls.

-Social Media consultant Tammy Martin takes a look over three of the more popular social media marketing channels to help you decide which is right for you.
+Social Media Strategy Consultant Tammy Martin takes a look over three of the more popular social media marketing channels to help you decide which is right for you.

 Facebook: “Pony Up for Prime Placement”